 This course is a preparatory and enrichment elective for students who are about to enter first semester PTA program core courses.
 It provides an in-depth look at musculoskeletal anatomy, including anatomical terms, bony anatomy, cardinal planes and motions, and joint and muscle structure and function.
-Prereg 806-177 - General Anatomy and Physiology professional organization are explored.
-Basic patient care skills including vital signs. positioning, transfers, transporting patients, aseptic techniques, and slings are covered.
-Prereg 999-110(8658);
+PREREQUISITES: 806-177 - General Anatomy and Physiology

-524-111 Physical Therapy Assistant/ Introduction 2.00
+524-111 Physical Therapy Assistant/ Introduction

 The role of physical therapy in various health care settings is presented.
 Students are acquainted with medical terminology, abbreviations and principles of documentation.
-Health care delivery models, team members, legal and ethical issues, history of physical therapy and its
+Health care delivery models, team members, legal and ethical issues, history of physical therapy and its professional organization are explored.
+Basic patient care skills including vital signs, positioning, transfers, transporting patients, aseptic techniques, and slings are covered.
+PREREQUISITES: 999-110